zshancock/OpenCV_Face_Recognition/README.md

 ### Discussion

 In the end, my recognizer, though yours may vary depending on your image data set, was *average* at recognizing specific faces.
 Like below, it performed well in some cases (*as mentioned before, I had around 100 images of each Selena Gomez, Taylor Swift and Drake from Google Images*).
-However, the Haar cascades have difficutly if the face is not fully visible, at a weird angle, etc. A **deep learning** approach may be more suitable, however I will admit this method worked quickly and was fairly straight forward with OpenCV documentation.
+However, the Haar cascades have difficulty if the face is not fully visible, at a weird angle, etc. A **deep learning** approach may be more suitable, however I will admit this method worked quickly and was fairly straight forward with OpenCV documentation.
 Training the recognizer required a couple custom built functions, but the recognizer itself and the face detection (cascades) was only slightly modified from the defaults in the OpenCV library.

 ![alt text](https://github.com/zshancock/OpenCV_Face_Recognition/blob/master/graphics/validation_example2.png)